-Young, developing markets, such as those in Asia, Eastern Europe and Latin America, are often considered to carry higher levels of political and currency risk than mature markets such as the US, UK or Germany.
-This means their stock markets can be more volatile and are best considered a long-term investment within a well-diversified portfolio.
+Developing markets such as those in Africa, Asia, Eastern Europe and Latin America, are often considered to carry higher levels of risk compared to mature markets such as the UK, US or Germany.
+This means that developing stock markets can be more volatile and are best considered a long-term investment within a well-diversified portfolio.

-Certain investments are considered to be illiquid, which means they cannot always be sold quickly.
-If you want to get your money out of an illiquid investment you must be prepared to wait.
-For this reason, illiquid assets like commercial property, are only suitable for investors who can take a long-term view.
+Certain investments are considered to be illiquid (difficult to sell or exchange for cash quickly without a substantial loss in value).
+To see a return or release money from an illiquid investment, you must be prepared to wait.
+For this reason, assets like commercial property are only suitable for investors who can take a long-term view.

 9. Fund manager skill

-Some investment funds rely on the skills of a single fund manager or a small team of managers.
+Some investment funds rely on the skills of a single or small team of fund managers.
 If that manager or team leaves, performance of the fund may be affected.
-Equally, an investment approach that performs well in some markets may not do well in all – so investors need to be prepared for performance to fluctuate.
+Certain funds are based on specific sectors or industries and are therefore liable to be impacted by events within that specific sector.
+Equally, an investment approach that performs well in some markets may not do well in others; therefore you need to be prepared for performance to fluctuate.

-The tax treatment of investment wrappers like pensions and individual savings accounts, as well as personal tax allowances, is subject to change by governments and investments that offer generous tax breaks now may not necessarily do so in the future.
+The tax treatment of investment wrappers like pensions and individual savings accounts, as well as personal tax allowances are subject to change by the UK government.
+In addition, investments that offer generous tax breaks now may not necessarily do so in the future.
 The tax rules can affect what your savings and investments will ultimately give you.

 The charges on investment funds, pensions and other investment products are also subject to change.
 Charges will affect investment growth and what you ultimately get back from your investments so it’s important to understand what their impact on investment performance will be.